Three Years After Winning Investment on Shark Tank Malta… Here’s What Actually Happened.

 When the Cameras Stop Rolling...

 On 12 March three years ago, I walked onto the set of Shark Tank Malta to pitch my business.
 It took a lot to get me on that stage.
-Give me a microphone and a band, and I'll sing all night long, but asking me to stand up and pitch a business idea, whoa.
+Give me a microphone and a band, and I'll sing all night long.
+But asking me to stand up and pitch a business idea?
+That was a whole different story.

 After the pitch of my life, I secured an investment.